3. Contracts, Production, Promotion

 It’s hard for fantasy writers who work out of their imaginations.
 Real-world connections are easy if you’ve written a realistic novel that includes a character with an eating disorder or a background of drug gangs in Sydney.
 Journalists are used to dealing with such angles; they’re not used to dealing with portals or floating cities or new versions of magic.

 With the Ferren books, I soon learned that my best hook was angelology.
-Not the special future angeldevelopments in my trilogy, but the traditional lore concerning the orders of angels and the levels of Heaven.
+Not the special future developments in my trilogy, but the traditional lore concerning the orders of angels and the levels of Heaven.
 Journalists were more interested in the research behind the books than the books themselves.
 (It’s true, the research was fascinating, the only time I’ve really loved researching.)

 With the Wolf Kingdom quartet of fantasies for children, what came to the fore was the tale of my twenty-five years of writer’s block.
 It wasn’t a new story, but suddenly it was the flavour du jour.